rstlne-org/RSTLNE/README.md

 6. select all subjects
 7. select subject(s) for one predicate+object combination
 8. select predicate+object combinations for one subject
-9. select all predicates (for this type of subject)
+9. select all predicates (for one subject)
 10. select object(s) for one subject+predicate combination
 11. select objects for one predicate
 12. consolidate subjects

 * * *

-vendor-neutral

-operating system-independent
+> 20210225